drovani/drovani.github.io/_posts/2014-03-27-Returning-To-An-Old-Project.md

 It was nice of NuGet, though, to notify me that one of the libraries that I am using has an updated version available.
 Well, I think I will just click that handy Update Packages button.

-Oh, there is a conflict between a file that already exists and the new version coming in ? go ahead and overwrite the file.
+Oh, there is a conflict between a file that already exists and the new version coming in - go ahead and overwrite the file.
 I am pretty sure it is something minor that I will easily discover; and if it does not work, then that is what source control is for.

 > Whoa!
 WHOA!
 Slow down there, cowboy.
 You told me there was only one package to update, not the fourteen you just updated.
 Now my project no longer builds.
-Wait? you REMOVED A PACKAGE?
+Wait&hellip; you REMOVED A PACKAGE?
 Now we have a problem.

 At this point, I went back to TFS to figure out what package had been removed.
 Then I had to go research what that package used to do, find its replacement, discover how to interact with it, find that there is a better way to utilize it, rebuild the whole solution, fix a plethora of bugs this caused, and eventually get that small portion working.